When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 Expertise, scope, and sourcing

-Appraisily’s article contributors include certified valuation specialists and tax-aware appraisal reviewers.
+Appraisily’s article contributors include formal valuation specialists and tax-aware appraisal reviewers.
 We use that multi-step framework to separate legal reporting requirements from valuation methods, and then map them to donation, estate, and insurance lanes.

 For editorial and sourcing standards, see Appraisily editorial policy.